-- A properly planned vegan diet is balanced and consists of cereal products, vegetables and root vegetables, legumes, nuts and seeds as well as fruit, berries and plant fats, and a nutritional beverage to replace milk. - ► A carefully composed vegan diet is suitable also for pregnant and breast-feeding women, children and adolescents. - Vegans need 5-6 balanced meals a days to secure their intake of energy, protein and other nutrients. - Children are given vitamin D supplementation according to recommendations since the age of two weeks with a dosage of 10 μg/day; for 2-18-year old children the dosage is 7.5 μg/day. - Adult vegans ensure their intake of vitamin D by using a supplement preparation as needed, particularly during pregnancy and breastfeeding. - Vegan diet is further supplemented with food supplements containing vitamin B12 and jodine. - Vegan families shall be provided with guidance by a nutritional therapist, because following a vegan diet requires special expertise as well as availability and balanced use of foods suited for the vegan diet.
+- A properly planned vegan diet is balanced and consists of cereal products, vegetables and root vegetables, legumes, nuts and seeds as well as fruit, berries and plant fats, and a nutritional beverage to replace milk. - ► A carefully composed vegan diet is suitable also for pregnant and breast-feeding women, children and adolescents. - Vegans need 5-6 balanced meals a days to secure their intake of energy, protein and other nutrients. - A vitamin D supplement is given in accordance with recommendations to children from the age of 2 weeks to the age of 12 months 2-10μg depending on the quantity of baby formula/follow-on formula (see Table 10 p.
+68), for one-year-olds 10 μg, and for 2 to 17-year-olds 7.5 μg a day all year round. - Adult vegans ensure their intake of vitamin D by using a supplement preparation as needed, particularly during pregnancy and breastfeeding. - Vegan diet is further supplemented with food supplements containing vitamin B12 and iodine. - Vegan families are to get advice from a nutritionist, as a nutritionally sufficient vegan diet requires that food supplements and fortified foods and a variety of plant proteins are used.